 If you did it inbound recruiting way, you have already provided all the useful and relevant information the candidate would want to know about your company.
-In other words, you have already showcased your Employer Brand on various online and offline channels that candidates use, to get them interested in working at your company.
+In other words, you have already showcased your Employer Brand on various online and offline channels that candidates use, to get them interested in working for your company.

 If you did it outbound recruiting way, you have searched for a potential candidate, reached out, and offered your job opening.

 Check out the visual representation of the differences between inbound recruiting and outbound hiring: